boutproject/BOUT-dev/CONTRIBUTING.md

    core code if it is more generally applicable, or cannot be put into the physics module.

+-  If you add a new feature, function, class member, etc. you must also include doxygen comments that explain what each new thing does.
+Similarly, if a change you make would affect e.g. a function's arguments, please ensure that you keep the documentation up-to-date with the code.
+See the section on coding style for best practices in this regard.
+If you submit a pull request that doesn't add or update documentation where appropriate, we may ask you to do so before it is merged.

 ## Development workflow using Git ##

 The workflow we use is essentially ["gitflow"][gitflow].